sapcc/go-makefile-maker/README.md

 #### `githubWorkflows.spellCheck`

-This workflow checks for spelling (American english) errors.
+This workflow checks for spelling errors.
 It uses [`misspell`](https://github.com/client9/misspell) for this.

 | Field | Type | Default | Description |